List of minor Hebrew Bible figures, L–Z: Mattan

 Mattan (Mathan in the Douay–Rheims translation) (Hebrew: מַתָּן) was a priest of the temple of Baal in Jerusalem who was killed during the uprising against Athaliah when King Azariah's remaining son, Jehoash, was appointed king of Judah.

 Mattattah

 Mattattah (KJV: Mattathah) (Hebrew: מַתַּתָּה "gift of YHWH") was one of the descendants of Hashum mentioned in along with Mattenai, Zabda, Eliphelet, Jeremai, Manasseh and Shimei who married foreign wives.

 Matthanias

 Two men called Matthanias are mentioned in 1 Esdras, one each mentioned in 1 Esdras 9:27 and 9:31.
 In both passages, the parallel text in Ezra 10:26 and 10:30 contains the name Mattaniah.

 Mehetabeel

 Mehetabeel ("Whom God benefits" or "God causes good") was the father of Delaiah, and grandfather of Shemaiah, who joined Sanballat against Nehemiah.

 Mehetabel

-Mehetabel ("מהיטבאל") ("Whom God benefits" or "God causes good") was the wife of Hadad, one of the kings of Edom.
+Mehetabel ("מהיטבאל") ("Whom God benefits" or "God causes good") was the wife of Hadar, one of the kings of Edom.